 Vermont has several levels of teaching licenses.
 For most educators, careers start with an Initial License (Level I), and after three years, move to a Professional License (Level II).
 However, the State will grant Emergency and Provisional Licenses for those that have special circumstances.
+The superintendent in a district may ask for these licenses.
 Vermont does offer an alternative route to licensing called the Peer Review Program.
 All this information can be found on the state licensing website here.

 The requirements for renewal: